 - Closed Loop Control System (Feedback control system) is an advanced automated system, which generates the desired output by using inputs, Controllers and feedback elements.

-- These systems use feedback element to fed the Output back to the controller.
+- These systems use feedback elements to fed the Output back to the controller.
 By doing that, we can compare the current output with input to get errors.

-ExampleAir conditioner is a very typical example of a closed loop control system.
+The air conditioner is a very typical example of a closed loop control system.
 The input signal in the form of required room temperature is fed into the controller of the air conditioner.
-The compressor along with its various electrical and mechanical components help in achieving the required temperature.
-Now whenever the room temperature changes, the temperature sensor at the output senses the change in the room temperature and the signal from the sensor is calculated by the error detector and fed back to the controller through the feedback loop to maintain the required room temperature.
-In this way the required output is always maintained automatically without any manual interference.
+The compressor along with its various electrical and mechanical components helps in achieving the required temperature.
+Now, whenever the room temperature changes, the temperature sensor at the output senses the change in the room temperature and the signal from the sensor is calculated by the error detector and fed back to the controller through the feedback loop to maintain the required room temperature.
+In this way, the required output is always maintained automatically without any manual interference.
 The block diagram illustration of this process is shown below:

 Pros and Cons of Open and Closed loop

-- It must have been cleared by now that wherever an accurate and precise system is required, a feedback closed loop control system is the answer, as they provide the feedback and thus automatically reduces the error while open loop control systems are not reliable enough to provide an accurate output.
+- It must have been cleared by now that wherever an accurate and precise system is required, feedback closed-loop control system is the answer, as they provide the feedback and thus automatically reduces the error while open loop control systems are not reliable enough to provide an accurate output.

 - However another thing to be kept in mind here is the cost of the system.
-More precision and complexity means a greater cost.
-So closed loop control systems are clearly more expensive than open loop control systems.
+More precision and complexity mean a greater cost.
+So closed-loop control systems are clearly more expensive than open loop control systems.
 Open loop control systems are cheaper and cost effective.

 - Last but not the least, Open loop control systems are also simpler to design as compared to closed loop control systems.

 So, fellows, this was all about Open and closed loop control systems.
 I hope things are much clearer now and we can move to another set of classification of the control systems.